klemenkenda/o-gpsy/README.md

 * Linux/Windows/Mac (tested only on Windows and WSL)
 * Docker (`docker-compose`)
-  * alternatively you can set MariaDB and Adminer (optional) locally
+  * alternatively you can install MariaDB and Adminer (optional) locally
 * NodeJS (v8+), `npm`

 ## Production